YMCA fall sports camps open for registration

 Ages: Boys and girls, ages 6, 7 and 8 by Jan.
 1, 2019.

-When: Registration is open from July 1 to Sept.
+When: Registration is open until Sept.
 23. There will be a skills test at noon on Sept.
 21 at the Venice SKY YMCA fields.

 Practices begin the week of Sept.
 23 and games will be at 10:15 a.m. on Saturday mornings from Oct.
 5 to Nov.
 23.